innoq/cards42org/_descriptions_EN/card30_value.md

 name: What's the user's need?
 layout: card_page
 slug: value
+alt: A cards with an arrow on the y-axis on the left side named "value for the user)
 ---
 *"Let's add this new framework that was launched last week!"*